 Other Relevant Activities

-According to the standard, these may include things like contractor activities, maintenance, and non-routine operations.
+According to the standard, other relevant activities to review for issues may include things like contractor activities, maintenance, and non-routine operations.

 Assessment and Prioritization of Identified Issues